Each of our locations is 100% dedicated to either Nursing or Allied Health education.

 Many dental assistants choose to pursue one or more certifications through the Dental Assisting National Board (DANB) after completion of a training program.
 Registration with DANB is not required for working in dental assisting in every state.
 However, by obtaining and adding certification to your resume, you can better demonstrate your verified knowledge of dental care.
 Certification makes you more marketable as you pursue employment in dental practices or other dentistry settings.

-The path to becoming a certified dental assistant can begin in conjunction with the Dental Assisting Training Program at Arizona College of Allied Health.
+Begin your journey to becoming a certified dental assistant with the Dental Assisting Training Program at Arizona College.
 Two of the component exams necessary for certification, Radiation Health and Safety (RHS) and Infection Control (ICE), can be completed during this program.
 RHS and ICE have no eligibility requirements.

 Arizona College of Allied Health recommends that our students take the RHS examination after completing the radiology course and lab and ICE after completing the infection control course and lab.